 You can use Sender to create custom groups and audience segments per your email marketing strategy and goals.
-Audience segments can be used to run targeted campaigns, personalize your emails or automate your nurturing or lead scoring efforts.
+Audience segments can be used to run targeted campaigns, personalize your emails or automate your nurturing or lead-scoring efforts.

 An easy-to-use interface, multi-group tagging feature list management, and segmentation rules to automate segmentation based on specific actions or conditions make Sender a useful email marketing solution.

 It also has advanced marketing automation features that help you automate recurring tasks and send personalized emails.
 For example, you can use Sender to set up dynamic drip marketing campaigns based on user behavior or when a lead moves further into the buyer’s cycle.
-Support for SMS campaigns is a cherry on top when thinking about an omnichannel marketing strategy.
+Support for SMS campaigns is a cherry on top when considering an omnichannel marketing strategy.

-- Advanced segmentation features based on pre-defined conditions, online behavior, demographics, etc.;
+- Advanced segmentation features based on pre-defined conditions, online behavior, demographics, etc.

 - Unlimited custom fields for customizing your list management efforts based on your business needs;